What is shingles? How did it originate?.

 What is the effectiveness of the shingles vaccine?

-This vaccine doesn’t guarantee 100% protection, but it can reduce pain even if you do get shingles.
+Although the vaccine does not guarantee 100% protection, it can reduce pain and symptoms even if you do get shingles.

 What are the side effects of the shingles vaccine?